Accommodation in Australia

 For some, signing a long-term lease is optimal.
 This has the advantages of ensuring that you won’t be kicked out of your home while your lease is in force, and that you won’t have to struggle with the larger financial commitment of buying a home.

-But if you’re ready to realise your dream of owning a home, you can start looking to buy a property.
-The Australian real estate market is quite competitive in some areas, particularly in the major capital cities, so you should be prepared for a lengthy house-hunting expedition.
-It’ll be worth it, however, once you’ve found that perfect apartment or house and can enjoy the freedom that comes with owning a home.
+You can also start looking to buy a property.
+The Australian real estate market is quite competitive, particularly in the major capital cities, so you should be prepared for a lengthy house-hunting experience.
+Australis is also one of the most expensive places in the world to buy a property.

 How to buy a house in Australia as a temporary resident